 Apply a coat, let it dry, scuff it with 22-grit sandpaper and apply a second coat.

-How Do You Get the Smell of Wine Out of Furniture?
+How to Get the Smell of Wine Out of Furniture?

 Though the smell of whisky, beer, and wine dissipates over time, there are certain wood materials that can soak them and can emit a strong, pungent odor for a long.